 Report it to the French police.
 This will probably take hours, but it helps guard against passport fraud and/or identity theft.
 Also, I found the gendarmes extremely kind, sympathetic (and one of them was pretty cute).

-Visit the U.S. Embassy in Paris website, specifically the page U.S. passport services and read the information carefully.
+Visit the U.S. Embassy in Paris website, specifically the page “Lost, Stolen or Mutilated Passport” and read the information carefully.
 I don’t recommend phoning the Embassy switchboard as the website is extremely helpful and offers all the information you need.
-Bottom line: if your passport was lost or stolen, you can apply for an emergency replacement in person, without an appointment, by showing up at the Consular Section of the US Embassy, Monday-Friday, 8.30 am sharp.
+Bottom line: if your passport was lost or stolen, you can apply for an emergency replacement in person, without an appointment, by showing up at the Consular Section of the US Embassy, Monday-Friday, 8.00 am sharp.
 (Note: The embassy is open during regular business hours, but closed on French and American holidays.)

 What to bring to the embassy:

 Bring your forms, completed in advance.
-Go to the U.S. passport services page.
+Go to the page “Lost, Stolen or Mutilated Passport.”
 (Really, I cannot emphasize this enough.)
 It will tell you which documents you need and give links to the forms, which you can print and complete in advance.
 You can also fill out and print the forms on computers at the embassy, but the system there is not reliable (I had trouble printing, for example) and I got yelled at when I asked for help.

 Bring your wallet.
 You will be charged for your new passport.
 They take Euros, US dollars, and credit cards, including American Express.